narrowin/ot-labs-docs/docs/lab.md

 | schneider-plc4-vlan30 | [http://10.30.0.11:8080](http://10.30.0.11:8080) | PLC web interface |

-#### GitHub Codespaces Access
+#### Accessing PLC Web Interfaces in Codespaces

-When running in GitHub Codespaces, the ABB 800xA HMI interface (10.40.0.11:8080) is exposed via port forwarding:
+When running in GitHub Codespaces, all PLC web interfaces are accessible through the integrated Chromium HMI WebVNC browser:

+1. Navigate to the **Ports** panel in VS Code (bottom panel)
+2. Find the **Chromium HMI WebVNC (5800)** port
+3. Right-click and select **Open in Browser**
+4. A browser window opens with a browser inside showing the lab documentation
+5. Click on any PLC link in the documentation to open the web interface directly

+This approach allows you to access all PLC web interfaces without individual port forwarding, and the browser runs inside the lab network with direct access to all devices.

+**Alternative Direct Port Access:**

+Individual ports can also be accessed directly through port forwarding:

-- Port 8080 is automatically forwarded and accessible through the Ports panel
+- Port 8080 forwards to the ABB 800xA HMI interface (10.40.0.11:8080)
-- Click the globe icon next to port 8080 in the Ports tab to access the web interface
+- Click the globe icon next to any forwarded port in the Ports panel
-- The forwarded port is private by default (GitHub authentication required)
+- Forwarded ports are private by default (GitHub authentication required)

 ### Default Credentials